 When any of these crosses is used in a religious context, however tenuous, the style is referred to as a St. John's Cross or Maltese Cross.

 In addition to the windmill analogy mentioned above, this is sometimes called the Regeneration Cross because it has eight points.
 Eight symbolises regeneration for many religious ideas.
 It is the holistic number in Buddhism for the number of steps to end suffering.

-The Maltese Cross can be seen on the provincial Ukrainian flags of Poltava Oblast, Rivne Oblast and Vinnytsia Oblast, where this cross is known as the Cossack Cross, a Ukrainian medal of honour.
+The Maltese Cross can be seen on several municipal flags, including the provincial Ukrainian flags of Poltava Oblast, Rivne Oblast and Vinnytsia Oblast, where this cross is known as the Cossack Cross, a Ukrainian medal of honour.
 In czarist Russia, Slavs living mainly in the southern part of Russia formed an elite corps of cavalrymen.
 The name retains its brave, adventurous and somewhat guerrilla fighting image.

 The Maltese Cross has many similarities with the George Cross, also known as the Greek Cross.
 The civil ensign of Malta is a white Maltese Cross on a red ground, but the present day national flag of Malta (shown on the right) bears a George Cross rather than a Maltese Cross.